SaptarishiD/cs1319-compiler-design/README.md

 a2: Lexical Analyzer using Flex\
 a3: Parser using Bison\
 a4: Machine-Independent Code Generator for nanoC using syntax-directed translation with Bison.
-Three-Address (intermediate) Code (TAC) used as target of translation.\
+Three-Address (intermediate) Code (TAC) used as target of translation

 Team Members: Saptarishi Dhanuka, Shivam Kedia